muller2002/marlena.app/content/english/cv.md

 * since 2021: Working student in the field of IT support and IT administration in a medical office
 * 2022-2023: Student Assistant for "Programming" tutorials at the Paderborn University
 * 2023: Student Assistant for "Data structures and algorithms" tutorials at the Paderborn University
+* 2023-2024: Student Assistant for "Computability and Complexity" tutorials at the Paderborn University

 ## Skills